 In some cases, we will also ask for your consent to process your personal data.
 If this is the case, it will strictly be done on an “opt-in” basis and will involve ticking a box, or some other affirmative action.

 You provide us with most of the personal data about you that we hold and use.
-Other personal data about you we hold and use could also be generated by you, for example, during email correspondence.
+Other personal data about you that we hold and use could also be generated by you, for example, during email correspondence or by entry on our website contact us form.
 In some cases, a 3rd party may provide us with your Personal Data on your behalf (e.g. if someone mentions several members of their family in one email, or “tags” you in one of our posts on social media).

 Sometimes, you might provide us with another person’s personal data.
 In such cases, we require you to inform the individual what personal data of theirs you are giving to us.
 You must also give them our contact details and let them know that they should contact us if they have any queries about how we will use their personal data.
-When applicable, any actions you take should also be in line with any Data Protection Policies or rules your organisation has.
+When applicable, any actions you take should also be in line with applicable data protection legislation, and any data protection policies or rules your organisation has.

 We only ask you to provide personal data when we have a good reason and there may therefore be consequences if you do not provide particular information to us.
 You have the right to choose not to provide us with personal data, however, if you do so, this will limit the services we can provide you.

-We will not keep your personal data for longer than we need it for our legitimate purposes.
+We will not keep your personal data for longer than we need it for our legitimate purposes and only for so long as applicable data protection legislation allows.
 We take into account the following criteria when determining the appropriate retention period for your personal data:

 We implement appropriate technical and organisational safeguards to protect against unauthorised or unlawful processing of Personal Data and against accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to Personal Data.
 Please be advised, however, that we cannot fully eliminate security risks associated with the storage and transmission of Personal Data.